 Practice writing and vocabulary using differentiated worksheets.

 Since I began teaching nearly 20 years ago, I have rarely taught one grade level.
-Often, I have had three or more levels at a time, and it can be SO hard to find activities that work for each group.
-Most of my seasonal packets, including this French Thanksgiving resource, are geared towards multiple grade levels, so it’s easy to use the simpler activities for beginners while reviewing the passé composé or the practicing si clauses with more advanced students.
+Often, I have had three or more levels at a time.
+It can be SO hard to find activities that work for each group.
+Most of my seasonal packets, including this French Thanksgiving resource, are geared towards multiple grade levels.
+It’s easy to use the simpler activities for beginners while reviewing the passé composé or the practicing si clauses with more advanced students.

 Play a student favorite the day before break.

 Finally, we wrap up the mini-unit with a fun game of Thanksgiving Bingo!
 I have found that either I have a lot of students absent the day before a break, or I just have a lot of students who aren’t focused.
-Bingo is a favorite of every class I’ve taught, and it is one of my go-to activities the day before a break.
-It’s a fun and relaxed way to review vocabulary, and even the students who are not quite as interested in French class get really engaged!
+Bingo is a favorite of every class I’ve taught.
+For that reason, it is one of my go-to activities the day before a break.
+It’s a fun and relaxed way to review vocabulary.
+Even the students who are not quite as interested in French class get really engaged!

 Last of all, if there is any spare time left in the week, it’s always fun to listen to some fall-themed French songs!
 Find some of my favorites here!